Bluppie05/nophp/README.md

 1. Clone this repository to your computer(```git clone https://github.com/Bluppie05/nophp.git```)
 2. Upload / move the downloaded folder to your php webserver
 3. In client.js, change the nophp_server variable to the url of your own server.php file
+4. In server.php, you can configure the server to your likings under server settings, so for example blacklist a function
 4. Add ```<script src="https://yourserver.com/path/to/client.js"></script><div id="nophp"></div>``` to your html file to use your new noPHP server

 # Public noPHP server list